templatenathan/friends/notes.md

 ## Pomodoro 1

 ✅ no friends
-🚧: one friend
+✅: one friend
-TODO: multiple friends and non-friends
+✅: multiple friends and non-friends